 My research falls within the broad fields of paleontology and stratigraphy, with an emphasis on deep-time interactions between organisms and their physical environment.
-This encompasses studies into the preservation, ecology, and biology of fossil organisms (and occasionally modern representatives), documentation of trace fossils and sedimentary properties of the units within which fossil data were derived, and high-resolution stratigraphic analysis of the successions comprising studied intervals.
-These results form the framework for interpretation of broader linkages between the biosphere and climatic-oceanographic-tectonic systems.
+This encompasses studies into the biology, ecology, and preservation of fossil organisms and communities (as well as modern counterparts where appropriate); studies of trace fossils and sedimentary characteristics of the units containing fossil assemblages; and studies of the stratigraphic relationships between relevant intervals of the geologic record.
+Results from these analyses form the framework for interpretation of broader linkages between the biosphere and climatic-oceanographic-tectonic systems.

 100: Earth Science

 102: Introductory Historical Geology

 Thomka, J.R., and *Eddy, D.B., under review, Repeated regeneration of crinoid spines in the Upper Pennsylvanian of eastern Ohio: Evidence of elevated predation intensity and significance for predator-driven evolution of crinoid morphology: Palaios, v.
 33.

 Thomka, J.R., Brett, C.E., and *List, D.A., under revision, Magnetic susceptibility of the latest Telychian-early Sheinwoodian (middle Silurian) succession of southeastern Indiana and northern Kentucky: Implications for stratigraphic interpretation of diagenetically altered units: Palaeogeography, Palaeoclimatology, Palaeoecology, v.
 522.